Serkan Piantino: 2016-present: Spell, Reddit

 Piantino's work with LeCun intensified his interest in deep learning and AI.
 He left Facebook in 2016 and in 2017 founded Spell, a platform that provided developers access to AI processing hardware as a cloud service.

 Reddit acquired Spell in June 2022 to increase its machine language capabilities and improve speed and relevancy.
 Piantino joined Reddit as VP, Foundational Product.
 At Reddit, he led the launch of Reddit Answers, which uses AI to research user questions on Reddit.

 Tech policy and advocacy

 Piantino has been an advocate for expanding the tech industry New York City and served on Mayor Michael Bloomberg's Council on Technology and Innovation after returning to the city in 2010.
-He has been on the board of directors for Tech:NYC, a non-profit that advocates for the tech commuity and represents New York's tech industry to local and federal government, since it was founded in 2016.
+He has been on the board of directors for Tech:NYC, a non-profit that advocates for the tech community and represents New York's tech industry to local and federal government, since it was founded in 2016.

 Piantino also served on the boards for the Economic Security Project and the Academy for Software Engineering.
 He is a member of the Dean's advisory board for Carnegie Mellon School of Computer Science.